MarcelloMuy/ci-ms4-hotel-website/README.md

 [Go to the top](#table-of-contents)

-I have tested this website features in multiples screen sizes.
+I have tested this website's features in multiple screen sizes.

 These include:

 - Google Chrome
-- Mozila Firefox
+- Mozilla Firefox
 - Safari

 The following test process was done on all pages using pc and mobile: